 ABOUT THE ARTIST

-After being represented by renowned Dominion Gallery for over 20 years, she is currently with Dimension Plus Gallery in Montreal.
-Stromberg continues to work on public and private commissions.
+After being represented by Dr. Max Stern of the prestigious Dominion Gallery for over twenty years, she has been with Galerie Dimension Plus in Montreal while continuing to work on public and private commissions.